ContionMig/MedicoIO/README.md

 - ip address
 - user agent

-If any of these changes, the user will automatically be logged out.
-Protecting against man-in-the-middle attacks or session hijacking.
+If any of these changes, the user will automatically be logged out, protecting against man-in-the-middle attacks or session hijacking.

 # TO-DO